Ukraine winners face tough economy decisions after election

 After Yanukovich came to power in February 2010, the government announced an ambitious agenda that included reducing state debt, reforming the crumbling pension system and improving business climate.

-But it pulled up sharply on implementing unpopular planks of the program -- such as raising gas and heating prices -- in 2011 in the face of this year’s parliament vote.
+But it pulled up sharply on implementing unpopular planks of the programme -- such as raising gas and heating prices -- in 2011 in the face of this year’s parliament vote.

-This cost Kiev financial support from the International Monetary Fund which insists, in particular, on the government raising the price of subsidized gas and heating for households.
+This cost Kiev financial support from the International Monetary Fund which insists, in particular, on the government raising the price of subsidised gas and heating for households.

 For a while, this did not seem to be much of a problem as Ukraine’s economy was recovering fast from a 15-percent recession of 2009, aided by strong commodity prices and accessible capital markets.